 “And although homeschooled students can benefit from a more fitted education and concentrate on their own needs, their curriculum can become too narrowed, limiting all that they could obtain.
 In all, by limiting the knowledge of a student to only what their parents know, how could society ever grow and develop?
 A student needs to learn in an environment that will adequately prepare them for the ever-growing society and competitive work field.”

 Rice compares being homeschooled to public school, highlighting its advantages and disadvantages.
 While homeschooling allows for a more flexible schedule and a more personalized study plan, there is no socialization and no pressure, two things that school accustoms students to for the future.
 It is also very limited, as parents rather than professionals teach students.
 Homeschooling has its advantages but is not ideal overall.
+You might also be interested in these essays about education.

 2. Essay on My School (Author Unknown)